Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Avoid or limit alcohol.

 Become more active.

 Surgery.
-Your health care provider may recommend surgery if you have bleeding or narrowing of the esophagus.
+Your healthcare provider may recommend surgery if you have bleeding or narrowing of the esophagus.
 It also might be recommended if it is needed to control the spread of precancerous cells.

-Problems that can occur with esophagitis include:
+Problems that can happen with esophagitis include: